mitchmania/mitchmania.github.io/_posts/2016-02-05-just-released-thermostat-v1.md

 author: Mitchell Artin
 tags: open-source home-automation arduino c releases
 category: blog
+excerpt: I have finally released the code for my network-based thermostat.
+I have successfully used it as my sole thermostat in my house for the past three years so I am confident the majority of it is bug-free.
+It also includes functionality to control light switches.
+In the included screeenshot you can see I have it setup to control lights in my dining room, kitchen, etc.
 ---
 I have finally released the code for my network-based thermostat.
 I have successfully used it as my sole thermostat in my house for the past three years so I am confident the majority of it is bug-free.
 It also includes functionality to control light switches.
 In the included screeenshot you can see I have it setup to control lights in my dining room, kitchen, etc.  With a slight copy/paste code modification, you can add as many relays to control other devices as you have pins available on your Arduino.